 Fast fashion is sold at such a low price point thanks to the abuse of garment workers and the environment.
-Once you understand what manufacturing your clothing entails, you see that no t-shirt could ever possibly cost only $5 if everyone who took part in its production were treated fairly.
+Once you understand what manufacturing your clothing entails, you see that no t-shirt could ever cost only $5 if everyone who took part in its production were treated fairly and were in a safe environment.
 You can see exactly how bad it is for yourself here.

 When it comes to clothing, most of us spend first, and count expenses later.
 Disproportionately cheap prices enable us to buy more than we need, and more often than necessary.

 Grab a calculator and estimate your yearly spending on clothing.
 You might be surprised to see how high that number is (I certainly was).
 If you feel good about what portion of your income is spent on clothes each year, then you can keep this number as your ethical closet budget.
 If not, adjust accordingly.